linean/btleuart/README.md

 # BTLEUart: Uart connection with low energy bluetooth and Adafruit nRF8001 module (or similar)

-I create this library to make easier using low energy bluetooth as UART connector.
+I have created this library to make easier using low energy bluetooth as a UART connector.
-This library allows you to connect to BTLE module, send and receive data.
+This library allows you to connect to a BTLE module, as well as to send and receive data.
-Only requiments is +18 API and device with built in BTLE.
+The only requiments are an +18 API and a device with a built-in BTLE.

-Feel free to report issues or commit improvements :)
+Feel free to commit any improvements and report if any problems occur :)

 Sample code: